ethanhjennings/MQTTSerialPrinter/README.md

 Log.println("This is a multi-line message!\nHere's another line!");
 ```

-There's also a formatting function based on strprintf!
+There's also a formatting function based on `sprintf`!
 ```c++
 Log.printlnf("Example formatting with data: %d", 42);
 ```